-\Format for Armenia, Kosovo, Malta, Moldova and Montenegro not yet confirmed.
+\Format for Armenia, Kosovo, Moldova, Malta and Montenegro not yet confirmed.
 Liechtenstein does not have a domestic league but plays its domestic cup competition during the winter season.

-Greater consistency in men's league sizes after COVID disruption clubs took part in their countries' top divisions in 2023/24 two fewer than the previous season
+Greater consistency in men's league sizes after COVID disruption

 Number of top-division teams